 The big caveat to keep in mind when you start trying to remove henna dye?
 You really can't do so, at least completely and/or right away.
 "There is no solution for removing all of the pigment from the dye all at once, but it can be faded relatively quickly," says Hayag.
 (The dermatologists we spoke with agree that, worst case scenario, henna tattoos and stains usually will completely fade on their own in about two to six weeks, simply as a result of our skin's natural renewal process.)
 Still, if you want to speed things up, there are a few techniques that can help.

-FYI: Despite what you may have read, it's best to steer clear of removal recommendations that involve bleach (which may seem obvious), as well as the more innocuous-sounding tricks that rely on lemon juice, whitening toothpaste, and/or baking soda.
-These can all be very irritating to the skin, warns board-certified dermatologist Dr. Sheila Farhang, founder of Avant Dermatology & Aesthetics in the Tucson, Arizona area.
+FYI: Despite what you may have read, it's best to steer clear of removal recommendations that involve bleach, which can be very irritating to the skin, warns board-certified dermatologist Dr. Sheila Farhang, founder of Avant Dermatology & Aesthetics in the Tucson, Arizona area.

 Wash With Antibacterial Soap

-And while this method works for henna stains anywhere on the body, given that it can be very drying, you may want to reserve it for hands and opt for gentler removal methods on your forehead or around your hair line.
+And while this method works for henna stains anywhere on the body, given that it can be very drying, you may want to reserve it for hands and opt for gentler removal methods on your forehead or around the hairline.

 Try Micellar Water

 This may seem a bit counterintuitive—how could micellar water, one of the gentlest cleansing options out there, work to remove stubborn henna dye?
 Well, it does.
 "Micellar water has been shown to help pull out the color from the skin," says Farhang.
 Apply some to a washcloth, then gently rub it across the henna to further up its removal efficacy, notes Hayag.
 And here's the great thing about this option: Because micellar water is so gentle, you can easily and safely use this technique anywhere on your face or body.